Barrier-grid animation and stereography

 Barrier-grid animation or picket-fence animation is an animation effect created by moving a striped transparent overlay across an interlaced image.
 The barrier-grid technique originated in the late 1890s, overlapping with the development of parallax stereography (Relièphographie) for 3D autostereograms.
 The technique has also been used for color-changing pictures, but to a much lesser extent.

 The development of barrier-grid technologies can also be regarded as a step towards lenticular printing, although the technique has remained after the invention of lenticular technologies as a relatively cheap and simple way to produce animated images in print.

 Concept

+The barrier-grid technique uses a grid of barriers to control images reaching the viewer's eyes.
+The grid consists of a series of vertical or horizontal strips that can be either opaque or transparent.
+Typically, the barriers (opaque strips) alternate with transparent regions.

+Animation

+In barrier-grid animation, several images are cut into strips and interleaved.
+The barrier grid allows the strips from one of the interleaved images to be seen at a time.
+Movement of the grid relative to the interleaved image causes the viewer to see each of the images in succession.

+Stereography

+In parallax stereography, a barrier grid is placed in front of an image or a screen, with the distance between the grid and the image chosen such that the strips of image visible to each eye do not overlap.
+The images presented to each eye are slightly different, and are constructed such that the brain can combine them to create the illusion of depth via stereopsis.
+This allows viewing of 3D images without the need for specialized glasses, making it a practical and convenient solution for a wide range of applications.

 History

 Using screens for photographic printing was suggested by William Fox Talbot as "photographic screens or veils" in an 1852 patent.
 This resulted in several halftone processes in the next decades.
 For color photography the use of colored line sheets had been suggested by Louis Arthur Ducos du Hauron in 1869.
 Several halftone printing and color photography processes, including the 1895 Joly colour screen with >0.1 mm RGB lines, inspired the use of line screens for autostereoscopic images.